 There are multiple government Ministries responsible for the issuance of the required import documents.
-The Ministry of Agriculture and Lands (MAT) issues animal and plant health import permits, the Ministry of Food (MINAL) issues import licenses based on need for imports, and the Ministry of Health (MINSALUD) issues food registration certification for all domestic and imported processed food products.
+The Ministry of Agriculture and Lands (Spanish acronym: MAT) sanitary/phytosanitary (SPS) agency is the National Institute of Integral Agriculture and Animal Health (Spanish acronym: INSAI) and issues animal and plant health import permits, the Ministry of Food (Spanish acronym: MINPAL) issues import licenses based on need for imports, and the Ministry of Health (Spanish acronym: MINSALUD) issues food registration certification for all domestic and imported processed food products.
 Food products not registered in the country of origin cannot be registered in Venezuela.
 The import permit outlines which export certificates are needed and what they should say.
-In addition to the import permits and licenses, Venezuelan importers must also submit a report contesting to the need for imports, for which the government will provide a certificate of no-production.
-Then, the importer must request from the Venezuelan government U.S. dollars at the official exchange rate in coordination with the Venezuelan National Center for Foreign Trade (CENCOEX).
+In addition to the import permits and licenses, Venezuelan importers must also submit a report contesting to the need for imports, for which the government will provide a certificate of noproduction.
+Then, the importer must request from the Venezuelan government U.S. dollars at the official exchange rate in coordination with the Venezuelan National Center for Foreign Trade (Spanish acronym: CENCOEX).
 The process from the time the no-production certificate is requested to the time the exporter receives payment, takes on average 4-5 months for products eligible for preferential processing.
 It can take up to nine months or longer if the product is not on the preferential product list.
 The table below shows the required export certificate by product type.